radupopa2010/portfolio/parse-scraped-data-nab-15/Readme.md

-### Project target: collect some data for special marketing campaign.
+### Project target: parse previously scraped data to an specified outcome.